 You should take into account your overall cost of attendance, including basic tuition and fees, housing, transportation, books and personal expenses when deciding how you will finance your CSUN education.
 By combining grants, loans, scholarships, part-time employment, savings and contributions from your family, it is possible to make this investment affordable.

 Funding your education will take careful planning.
 The CSUN Financial Aid & Scholarships Department has prepared a list of resources for Special Groups, including Graduate Students.
-Even if you don’t qualify for a grant, you will find additional guidance and resources at Financial Aid & Scholarships.
+Even if you don’t qualify for a grant, you will find additional guidance and resources on the Financial Aid & Scholarship Department website.

-For the most up-to-date information regarding tuition and fees, refer to the Student Finance – University Cash Services website.
+For the most up-to-date information regarding tuition and fees, refer to the Student Financial Services – University Cash Services website.

 Apply for Financial Aid